Travel To Lviv Solo | Is It Safe?

 #3.
 Cheapest City in Europe

 When traveling alone, it’s essential to find affordable!
-Lviv is so cheap.
+Luckily, Lviv is so cheap.
 I think it’s the best Ukrainian city for solo females!
 I discovered that the quality of goods was not spared either, just affordable and fantastic.

 The low hotel prices will surprise you!
 Staying at 5-star accommodations is finally in reach.
 I stayed at, and I found it to be fantastic in regards to stylish, quality, and comfortable.
 Also, this hotel has a great location.
 Walk to the epicenter of the old town in under 10 mins.

 Lviv is the perfect city to stroll around, taking pictures!
 Any city that has high walkability quickly becomes a favorite of mine.
 I would suggest that you need a full three days to get the most out of Lviv.

 The old town is what you would expect, cute restaurants, charming streets, and boutique shops.
 A pleasant surprise in Lviv was the underground restaurants and bars.

 #5.
 The Food

 Let’s talk about food!
 My slogan is ” I travel for food,” and I was not disappointed here in Lviv.
 Can we say comfort food, please!
 The perfect accompaniment to the cold weather.

 My favorite dishes were all potato-based.
 Perogies every damn day!
 If you are vegan, you will need to do your research ahead.
-I am vegan, so I researched the restaurants.
+Since I am vegan, I researched the restaurants.
 These two places are must-tries: